 - Did you know you can outsource things like condition reports?
-Companies like Showdigs and Onsight Pros have trained professionals to inspect your rental properties for you.
+Showdigs Agents are local, licensed real estate agents specially trained to inspect your rental properties for you.
 Our Agents are trained to produce high-quality condition reports, like the ones linked above, that can be sent directly to owners!

 - Some property management companies are opting to have tenants do inspections for mid-tenancy and/or move-in.
-While this can seem easier (and safer in regards to the pandemic and not entering occupied properties), you would be relying on the tenant's word which may put the property at risk and leave you vulnerable to safety deposit disputes.
+While this may seem easier in the short-term, you would have to rely on the tenant's word which may put the property at risk and leave you vulnerable to safety deposit disputes.

 - If you’re not currently conducting property walkthroughs or inspections, start with annual inspections and find time to do them yourself, then consider doing them twice a year when it's feasible.

-Want to stay up-to-date with your condition reports?
+Want to easily stay up-to-date with your condition reports?

-Showdigs has a network of licensed real estate agents who can complete mid-tenancy and move-in/move-out inspections for you, on-demand — click here to learn more!
+Showdigs has a network of licensed real estate agents trained to complete mid-tenancy and move-in/move-out inspections for you, whenever you need it — click here to learn more!